rajeshrinet/pystokes/examples/unbounded/README.md

-Simulation of colloid in harmonic traps -
+Simulation of colloid in harmonic traps
+---

+Examples include

-* Passive colloids
+* Active colloids in a harmonic trap
 * Active colloids in two-dimensional lattices of harmonic traps
+* Passive colloids in harmonic traps